By supporting my campaign, you are supporting Intersectionality, Diversity and Inclusion in Colorado. You are making Colorado a better place!

 The citizens of Colorado need livable wages.
 We need jobs that will allow us to afford a safe place to raise a family.
 Along with that, we need housing that is affordable to their wage.
 We need to find a balance that works for workers and businesses so everyone can thrive.
 We need to work with municipalities to provide places for affordable housing to be built.

 Healthcare expenses continue to burden many people who are underinsured or can't afford what they have.
 Compounding the problem is the opioid epidemic.
 People affected need local places to get help.
 More importantly, we need to stop the flow of these drugs which are often legal prescriptions.
-Healthcare should be a right for everyone, not a privilege for the few.
+Healthcare should be a right for everyone, not a privilege for the few and we should work toward a single payer system.

 The one thing we all have in common is that we are all Human beings.
 We need to acccept all people into our communities regardless of their gender identity or sexuality.
 Discrimination based on LGBTQ+ status is unacceptable and should not be tolerated.
 We should strive to be humans, and not judge each other based on our appearance or those we love.